robtweed/node-mdbm/README.md

           s ^MGWAPP("mdb")="response^MDB"

-- If you're going to use CSP, have a look in the robtweed/mdb repository and you'll find a directory named /csp.
-Inside this you'll find a file named mdbm.csp.
-Copy this to a convenient CSP application path, eg /csp/ewd  You may also need to edit the line baseUri+1 in the routine MDBMCache to match the path you've used for this CSP page.
+- If you're going to use CSP, have a look in the **robtweed/mdb** repository and you'll find a directory named */csp*.
+Inside this you'll find a file named **mdbm.csp**.
+Copy this to a convenient CSP application path, eg */csp/ewd*  You may also need to edit the line *baseUri+1* in the routine *MDBMCache* to match the path you've used for this CSP page.
 You may need to set up/modify the CSP application parameters for the path you've used.

 - You should be ready to try it out.
-If you're using WebLink, you'll need to modify the parameters at the start of your Javascript file(s), specifically the endPoint, baseUri and the webLink properties, eg:
+If you're using WebLink, you'll need to modify the parameters at the start of your Javascript file(s), specifically the *endPoint*, *baseUri* and the *webLink* properties, eg:

         var mdbm = new mdbmif.Client({
             mdbId:'<your M/DB user ID>',